oauthstuff/app2app-evolution/README.md

 Concerning this redirection we have two cases that depend on whether the method ``startActivityForResult()`` is used to start the IDP app.

+JJH: I've simplified this - I think the original text was trying to trying to create some agreement between the iDP & RP about whether `startActivityForResult()` is used or not, and I don't think it's necessary for the two to agree, the method can work anyway.

-**Case 1:** The method is not used to redirect from the RP app to the IDP app
+**Case 1:** `getCallingActivity()` is null

+`startActivityForResult()` was not used from the RP app to the IDP app

 In this case we can use the exact same method from above (``secureRedirection(uri: Uri)``).

-**Case 2:** The method is used to redirect from the RP app to the IDP app
+As noted for iOS, the RP native app may want to use a different redirect url to the web app if the user may start the flow from the system browser despite having the RP app installed.

+**Case 2:**  `getCallingActivity()` is not null

+This means `startActivityForResult()` was used.

-In this case the IDP app has to check whether the variable ``callingActivity?.packageName`` is not null.
-If the variable is not null, the app knows that it was called with the method ``startActivityForResult()`` and the IDP app also knows the package name of the RP app.
-With the package name, the IDP app can get the signing certificate of the RP app.
-This information can be compared with the values that are stored in the  ``/.well-known/assetlinks.json`` file of the redirect_uri domain for the package name and the certificate.
-If these values are the same, the IDP app can redirect the user back to the RP app with the method ``setResult()``.
+In this case the IDP app knows the package name of the calling app.
+With the package name, the IDP app can get the signing certificate of the calling app.
+This information can be compared with the values that are stored in the  ``/.well-known/assetlinks.json`` file of the redirect_uri domain.
+If all these values match and the redirect_uri is a registered one for that RP, the IDP app can redirect the user back to the RP app with the method ``setResult()``.

-If the IDP app was not
-started via the ``startActivityForResult()`` method the RP app is not installed or the user did not use the app.
-In this case, we have to redirect the user back to the default browser with the same mechanic as in the **RP App to IDP** solution.

 <img src="https://www.plantuml.com/plantuml/proxy?fmt=svg&src=https://raw.githubusercontent.com/oauthstuff/app2app-evolution/master/plantuml/idp_app_to_rp.plantuml" style="background-color: white">